<img alt="" src="https://secure.meet3monk.com/215225.png" style="display:none;">

 2. Strong enrollment teams educate, educate, educate.

-You may have heard about the conversation when a CFO asks their CEO ,“What happens if we invest in developing our people and then they leave us?”
+You may have heard about the conversation when a CFO asks their CEO,“What happens if we invest in developing our people and then they leave us?”
 The CEO answers, “What happens if we don’t and they stay?”
-Education and training demonstrates that each team member is valued and valuable.
+Education and training demonstrate that each team member is valued and valuable.

 In our Value Based Enrollment Methodology training, we stand by the assertion that it is not enough for our admissions counselors to just “know it” (acknowledge and accept), but that they must be challenged and empowered to do it - We call this our “Can Do” Competency principle.